 Other classes offer Indonesian pencak silat, gear-oriented fight training, and Thai krabi krabong.

 Who your instructors are

 Maelstrøm has offered classes in the Vancouver area since 1994.
-Chief instructor Loki Jorgenson has been training in Southeast Asian weapon arts continuously for nearly 30 years.
-Tuhon Loki is certified by the authoritative masters of each of the offered arts.
+Chief instructor Loki Jorgenson has been training in Southeast Asian weapon arts continuously for nearly 35 years.
+Guro/Guru/Khru Loki is certified by the authoritative masters of each of the offered arts.
 He has tested his skills in full contact, no rules stick fighting bouts and traveled to Southeast Asia to train and fight.